-Besides sea-level rising, the melting of the GiS has another side-effect- the release of methane, which has rapidly increased in the past decades and more than doubled from pre-industrial times.
+Besides sea-level rising, the melting of this ice sheet in Greenland has another side-effect- methane emissions, which has rapidly increased in the past decades and more than doubled from pre-industrial times.

 Methane, or CH4, has a 20-year Global Warming Potential (GWP) of 84, which means that over a 20-year time period, it’s 84 times more powerful than CO2 at trapping heat in the atmosphere.
 Methane emissions are temperature-sensitive and could provide significant feedback mechanisms in a changing climate.